 The inevitable outcome of airstrikes: Civilian casualties

-According to Jens Laerke, the spokesperson for the United Nations' Humanitarian Office, many civilians lost their lives in the airstrikes that affected 18 of 22 Yemen's governorates, with the most casualties in Aden, South Yemen.
+According to Jens Laerke, the spokesperson for the United Nations’ Humanitarian Office, many civilians lost their lives in the airstrikes that affected 18 of 22 Yemen governorates, with most casualties in Aden, South Yemen.

-The day after this first attack, 35 people, including 15 civilians, lost their lives after a Houthi checkpoint, 140 km south of Sana'a was hit.
-In another strike a yoghurt factory was struck in Al Hudaydah district and 37 workers died and 75 people were heavily injured.
+Day after this first attack, 35 people, including 15 civilians, lost their lives after a Houthi checkpoint, 140 km south of Sana was hit.
+In another strike on a yoghurt factory was struck in Al Hudaydah district and 37 workers died and 75 people were heavily injured.
 The coalition forces claimed that the Houthis used the factory as ammunition storage.

 Majority of the Yemenis Face Starvation and Thirst

 Even if the civilians manage to escape the civil war unscathed, they are facing severe poverty.
 Life conditions deteriorate every day as people struggle with severe hunger.